japila-books/apache-spark-internals/docs/scheduler/TaskLocation.md

 TaskLocations of an RDD and a partition is available using ROOT:SparkContext.md#getPreferredLocs[SparkContext.getPreferredLocs] method.

+??? note "Sealed"
-TaskLocation is a Scala `private[spark] sealed` trait so all the available implementations of TaskLocation trait are in a single Scala file.
+    `TaskLocation` is a Scala `private[spark] sealed` trait so all the available implementations of TaskLocation trait are in a single Scala file.

 == [[ExecutorCacheTaskLocation]] ExecutorCacheTaskLocation